Singapore reviewing anti-graft law amid mounting calls to make it tougher

 This month, Indranee Rajah, Senior Minister of State for Law and Finance, said in parliament any penalty for Keppel under Singapore law would have been far less than what it was now liable for under the global resolution.
 The company was fined nearly eight times the value of the alleged bribes of $55 million.

-Under the U.S. Foreign Corrupt Practices Act, companies can be fined up to $2 million (£1.43 million) per violation.
+Under the U.S. Foreign Corrupt Practices Act, companies can be fined up to $2 million per violation.

 Pritam Singh of the Workers’ Party, Singapore’s only opposition party in parliament, told Reuters: “Tougher penalties will have a deterrent effect.”